randall-coding/music-festival-gpt/blog/write-up.md

 This appears to be a hallucination.
 Since we didn't specifically tell chatGPI how to find the artist's spotify artist pages, it just pulled from its training material.
 This seems to not be the most reliable method for finding the spotify page.

-Luckily, I discovered someone had already created a gptscript tool for the Spotify api ([credit to Grant Linville](https://github.com/g-linville)).
+Luckily, I discovered that someone had already created a gptscript tool for the Spotify api ([credit to Grant Linville](https://github.com/g-linville)).

 For the Spotify api we use the pre-made [spotify.yaml](https://github.com/randall-coding/coachella-gpt/blob/master/blog/coachella/spotify.yaml) file which contains the OpenAPI tool definition.
-This also requires us to OAuth into Spotify as details [here](https://github.com/randall-coding/coachella-gpt/blob/master/blog/coachella/spotify-oauth.md).
+This also requires us to OAuth into Spotify as explained [here](https://github.com/randall-coding/coachella-gpt/blob/master/blog/coachella/spotify-oauth.md).

-Now we update our tool `get-spotify-songs` like so:
+Now we update our tool `get-spotify-songs` like this:

 [*coachella.gpt*]
 ```